uber-go/nilaway/README.md

 ## Support

+We follow the same [version support policy](https://go.dev/doc/devel/release#policy) as the [Go](https://golang.org/)
+project: we support and test the last two major versions of Go.

 Please feel free to [open a GitHub issue](https://github.com/uber-go/nilaway/issues) if you have any questions, bug reports, and feature requests.